 I’ve put together a collection of the best credit cards for earning cash-back, getting multiple points per dollar, and our wildcard recommendations for earning even more rewards on your credit cards when dining out.
 Here are the best credit cards for restaurants:

-4 Best Credit Cards for Dining Overall as of July 2020
+4 Best Credit Cards for Dining (including takeout!) as of September 2021

 Citi Prestige Card

 The Citi Prestige offers 5x points at restaurants globally, which is fantastic.
 In my opinion this is the best credit card for restaurants, and this is one of the main reasons I have the card.
 To me this is like the equivalent of an 8.5% return on dining out.
 There isn’t a more compelling card for eating out at restaurants.

 Reward for dining: 8.5% (5x ThankYou points, which I value at 1.7 cents each)

 Other things to be aware of: This card has no foreign transaction fees, so you can earn 5x points on dining globally